gamer-project/gamer/doc/wiki/Runtime-Parameters-related/[Runtime-Parameters]-Particles.md

 <a name="PAR_IC_PUID"></a>
 * #### `PAR_IC_PUID` &ensp; (0=off, 1=on) &ensp; [0]
     * **Description:**
-Whether there are existing particle UID to all particles when adopting [PAR_INIT](#PAR_INIT)=3.
-Note that when the particle initial condition file `PAR_IC` does not include the particle UID data, one should turn this off and the new particle UID will be assigned internally.
+Check whether all existing particles have UIDs assigned when [PAR_INIT](#PAR_INIT)=3 is used.
+Note that when the particle initial condition file `PAR_IC` does not include the particle UID data, one should turn this off and the new particle UIDs will be assigned internally.
 See also
 [[Setting IC from Files &#8212; Particles | Initial Conditions#IC-File-Particles]].
     * **Restriction:**